Listen to this article now

 JeanneSousan’s collections consist of ‘Archetypes’ refined continuously.

 Each creation is one-of-a-kind, customized to perfection to match each client’s specific taste, body shape, and even ethical values; almost like precious pieces of art and artisanal craftsmanship that will feed your soul for a lifetime.

-Lungomare was born on the beaches of the Riviera Romagnola, where summer, ancient culture, and good food never ends.
+Lungomare was born on the beaches of the Riviera Romagnola, where summer, ancient culture, and good food never end.

-The label recalls memories of yellow sands and colorful seaside explosion, beautifully blended with fascinating winter melancholy, scents of maritime pines, and tumultuous wave sounds.
+The label recalls memories of yellow sands and colorful seaside explosions, beautifully blended with fascinating winter melancholy, scents of maritime pines, and tumultuous wave sounds.

 Lungomare is more than a fashion label but a vision between contemporaneity and nostalgia.

 Driven by an ethos of creating unique garments, beyond the concept of time and seasons, each piece is born to be worn and re-worn, again and again, perfect for now, tomorrow, and forever.